rickybassom/gmn-python-api/README.rst

 Features
 --------

-* Listing available daily and monthly csv trajectory summary files from the data directory.
+* Listing available daily and monthly csv trajectory summary files from the `GMN data directory`_.

 * Downloading specific daily and monthly csv trajectory summary files from the data directory.

 * Functions for loading the trajectory summary data into a Pandas_ DataFrame or Numpy_ array.

-* TODO: Function for loading data from the future GMN Data Platform REST API.
+* TODO: Functions for loading data from the future GMN Data Platform REST API.

 Requirements
 ------------